-9. The Biology Panel will consider the eligibility of research outputs as described in paragraphs 16-18 of the General Panel Guidelines, paragraphs 5.7-5.11 and Appendix E of the Guidance Notes.
+9. The Electrical & Electronic Engineering Panel will consider the eligibility of research outputs as described in paragraphs 15-17 of the General Panel Guidelines, paragraphs 5.7-5.11 and Appendix E of the Guidance Notes.

-- 10. The Panel will assess the quality of each eligible output on its own merits and not in terms of its publication category, medium or language of publication.
+10. The Panel will assess the quality of each eligible output on its own merits and not in terms of its publication category, medium or language of publication.
 The Panel will examine each item in detail and will not assess outputs mechanistically according to the publication venue.
-The Panel recognises that there can be work of the highest quality in various output forms, and no distinction will be made between types of output submitted nor whether the output has been made available electronically or in a physical form. - 11.
-Forms of research outputs that are admissible and specifically relevant to the Biology Panel include the following examples.
+The Panel recognises that there can be work of the highest quality in various output forms, and no distinction will be made between types of output submitted nor whether the output has been made available electronically or in a physical form.

+11. (a) Forms of research outputs that are admissible and specifically relevant to the Electrical & Electronic Engineering Panel include the following examples.
 This should not be regarded as an exhaustive list.
+Equally, there is no implication of priority or importance in the ordering of examples in this list - as an exhaustive list.
+Equally, there is no implication of priority or importance in the ordering of examples in this list -

+- published papers in peer-reviewed journals. - peer-reviewed published conference papers.

+(b) Other forms of research output are also encouraged for which additional information of 300 words must be provided, in accordance with paragraph 35 of the General Panel Guidelines.
+This should not be regarded

-Equally, there is no implication of priority or importance in the ordering of examples in this list - Books, book chapters and research monographs. - Published conference papers and reports. - New materials, devices, products and processes. - Patents awarded or published patent applications. - Published papers in peer-reviewed journals, including peer-reviewed pre-prints.
-The Panel reminds that the Digital Object Identifier (DOI) of any published supplementary material should be provided in the submission. - Articles posted on open access pre-print repositories provided that they are not submitted as published. - Review articles where these incorporate new research, or new hypotheses. - Software, computer code and algorithms. - Standards documents. - Technical reports, including commissioned advisory reports. - 12.
-Research outputs will be assessed for the quality of original research they include.
-The Panel recognises that the process of peer review entails careful refereeing of papers submitted to academic publishing outlets.
-The Panel will accept the submission of review articles and book chapters only where they contain a significant component of unpublished research or new insight.
+- books, book chapters and research monographs. - new materials, devices, products and processes. - awarded patents or published patent applications. - review articles where these incorporate a significant amount of new research or new hypothesis. - software, computer code and algorithms. - standards documents. - technical reports. - articles posted on open access pre-print repositories.

+Please note the requirements for an abstract that includes a clear indication of what new insights or innovation are presented in outputs, as at paragraph 18 (a) of the General Panel Guidelines.

+12. Research outputs will be assessed for the quality of original research they include.
+Accordingly, the Panel will expect submitted review articles to contain a significant component of unpublished research or new insight.
 Such outputs will be judged only on their original research or novelty of insight.

-- 13. The Panel will consider subsequent editions of previous work only where they contain significant new research.
-Material that appeared in editions published before 1 October 2019 will not be assessed. - 14.
-Other than the requirement in paragraph 18(a) of the General Panel Guidelines, the Panel does not require a brief statement of no more than 100 words be submitted for each output item to specify the originality and significance of the output.
+14. The Panel requires that a brief statement of no more than 100 words must be submitted for each output item to indicate the significance of the output.
+Please do not include the summary of abstract, summary of research findings or summary of conclusions, or any metrics or citation data, within the 100 words.